ekilik/blueskyranker/README.md

 print(f"Imported {rows} rows from CSVs into SQLite")
 ```

-## End‑to‑end demo
+## End‑to‑end demo / Notebook
-Check out `example.ipynb` to see how we first download the data and then rank it!
+Check out `example.ipynb` to see how we first download the data and then rank it.
+The notebook expects a SQLite DB to exist; create one via the sample (`python -m blueskyranker.sample_db --db newsflows_sample.db`) or the fetcher.

 ## Time windows and pipeline